elasticpath/react-pwa-reference-storefront/documentation/tutorial_creatingPages.md

 In this section, [Extending React Reference Storefront](https://elasticpath.github.io/react-pwa-reference-storefront/documentation/extending/) is explained with an example.

-**Warning**:
+**Warning**:<br/>
-* Ensure that the name of the container directory and components directory are the same as the correpsonding directories.
-For example, if the name of the page is `MyPage`, name the containter `MyPage`.<br>
+  Ensure that the name of the container directory and components directory are the same as the corresponding directories.
+For example, if the name of the page is `MyPage`, name the container `MyPage`.<br>

 1. Navigate to `src/containers` directory.<br>
-2. Create a new directory.<br>
+2. Create a new directory with appropriate name.<br>
-3. Name the directory. <br>
-4. Create a new `.jsx` file in the `src/containers/<PageName>` directory. <br>
+3. In the `src/containers/<PageName>` directory, create a new `.jsx` file. <br>
     For example, `src/containers/MyPage/MyPage.jsx`.<br>
-5. Populate the page with the required structure, copy the contents of an existing page to the new page.<br>
+4. Populate the page with the required structure by copying the contents of an existing page to the new page.<br>
-6. In the `src/components/routes.js` directory:<br>
+5. In the `src/components/routes.js` directory:<br>
-  i)  Import the new page.<br>
+   a.
+Import the new page.<br>
-  ii) Define the routing path for the page.<br>
+   b.
+Define the routing path for the page.<br>
-7. In the `.jsx` file:<br>
+6. In the `.jsx` file:<br>
-  * To view the changes in the storefront, update the export settings with the page name.<br>
+   a.
+To view the changes in the storefront, update the export settings with the page name.<br>
-  * Add all required components and content.<br>
+   b.
+Add all required components and content.<br>
-8. Add the required custom CSS in the `src/containers/<PageName>/<PageName>.less` directory. <br>
+7. In the `src/containers/<PageName>/<PageName>.less` directory, add the required custom CSS. <br>
-9. In the `src/components` directory, create a new component directory with the appropriate name.<br>
+8. In the `src/components` directory, create a new component directory with the appropriate name.<br>
-10. Create a new `.jsx` file in the `src/components/<componentName>` directory. <br> For example, `src/components/mycomponent.main.jsx`.<br>
+9. In the `src/components/<componentName>` directory, create a new `.jsx` file. <br> For example, `src/components/mycomponent.main.jsx`.<br>
-11. Populate the file with the required structure, copy the contents of an existing component to the new component.<br>
+10. Populate the file with the required structure by copying the contents of an existing component to the new component.<br>
-12. Name the class of the component with the component name.<br>For example, if the component name is `ProductDisplayItemMain`, use the same name for the class.<br>
+11. Name the class of the component with the component name.<br>For example, for `ProductDisplayItemMain` component, class name is `ProductDisplayItemMain`.<br>
-13. In the `.jsx` file of the component:<br>
+13. In the `.jsx` file:<br>
-  i)   To view changes in the storefront, update the export settings with the page name.<br>
+    a.
+To view changes in the storefront, update the export settings with the page name.<br>
-  ii)  Add all required components and content.<br>
+    b.
+Add all required components and content.<br>
-  iii) Import the component to other components or pages as required.<br>
+    c.
+Import the component to other components or pages as required.<br>
-14. Create and add any custom CSS in the `src/components/mycomponent.main.less` file.<br>
-15. Import the custom CSS file (if created in the previous step) in the `src/components/mycomponent.main.jsx` file.
+14. In the `src/components/mycomponent.main.less` file, create custom CSS, if any.<br>
+15. In the `src/components/mycomponent.main.jsx` file, import the custom CSS file, if any.